 How to Make

-And now to load and bake our pizza.
+And now to load and bake our grilled peach pizza.
 To easily handle our pizza, we place the stretched dough onto cornmeal-dusted parchment paper.
-If you’re fancy and have a pizza peel, you can use that instead.
+If you're fancy and have a pizza peel, you can use that instead.

 We then smother the dough with a layer of pesto, top it with loads of cheesy goodness and finish with our red onions.
 For a perfectly brown crust, we brush it with a mixture of egg yolk and water, and just like that, our pizza is now ready to go into the oven.